bejean/docker-elasticsearch-cluster/README.md

 One Docker stack = One elasticsearch cluster including one Kibana node for monitoring and managment

 ## env directory
-Contains environnement files corresponding to -p parameters of dc.sh script
+Contains environnement files corresponding to the -p parameter of dc.sh script

 ## 2 helper scripts